JacobsChris/membershipapp/README.md

 README last updated 15/01/2020

-Tabulaor documentation of version in use:  http://tabulator.info/docs/4.5
+Tabulator documentation of version in use:  http://tabulator.info/docs/4.5